xKaelyn/DarkTheme/readme.md

 4. Double click 'themes'.

-5. Copy the file 'DarkTheme.css' and paste it into the themes folder.
+5. Copy the file 'DarkTheme.theme.css' and paste it into the themes folder.

 6. Restart Discord.